gcapes/git-course/2_Local.md

     $ nano journal.txt

-and add headings for Title, Author, Introduction, Conclusion and References, and save the file.\ git status allows us to find out about the current status of files in the repository.
-So, we can run,
+and add headings for Title, Author, Introduction, Conclusion and References, and save the file. git status allows us to find out about the current status of files in the repository.
+So we can run,

     $ git status journal.txt